John Craig (physician): Physician

 He was born in Scotland, the son of an Edinburgh tailor and merchant Robert Craig and Katherine Bellenden.
 The lawyer and poet Thomas Craig was his older brother.
 He graduated M.D. at the University of Basel.
 His 1580 thesis concerned the nature of the liver and was published as Diexodus Medica De Hepatis Dispositionibus.

 Craig came back in Scotland, after a decade and a half on the continent of Europe, and was a physician to the king.
 He attended Agnes Keith, Countess of Moray in her final illness in Edinburgh in 1588, with the surgeon Gilbert Primose and the apothecary Thomas Diksoun.

 He accompanied King James to London on James's accession to the throne of England.
-On 20 June 1603 James made him first physician with an anuual salary of £100.
+On 20 June 1603, James made him first physician with an annual salary of £100.
 His long-serving German doctor Martin Schöner was also appointed first physician with the same salary on 6 July.

 In 1604, he was admitted a member of the College of Physicians of London.

 He was incorporated M.D. at the University of Oxford on 30 August 1605; was named an elect of the College of Physicians on 11 December the same year; was consiliarius in 1609 and 1617; and died before 10 April 1620, when John Argent was chosen an elect in his place.